NASA: Starliner Will Return Empty, Still Confident in Boeing

 Boeing’s Starliner Crew Flight Test spacecraft docked to the International Space Station as they fly over Egypt.
 Credit: NASA

 Starliner has been troubled-plagued from its first uncrewed Orbital Flight Test (OFT) in December 2019.
 Boeing had to pay to refly the mission, Orbital Flight Test-2 (OFT-2), which was repeatedly delayed and finally launched in May 2022.
 This flight test with a crew, the Crew Flight Test (CFT) was also delayed.
-Boeing must absorb all those costs and so far has spent more than $1.26 billion of its own money on the program.
+Boeing must absorb all those costs and so far has spent $1.6 billion of its own money on the program.

 Nelson said he spoke with Ortberg today and was assured Boeing will fix the problems and not abandon the program “which is very important to NASA, that we have two human-rated vehicles.”
 He added he is “100 percent” confident Boeing will fly Starliner with a crew again.